How to Become an Acupuncturist

 If you require greater flexibility, be sure to inquire if a program will work with you to design a schedule that fits your life.
 Programs such as NWHSU may offer full-time, part-time, and flexible schedules depending on your needs.

 Note that some schools provide more than one program for acupuncture education.
-For example, NWHSU also provides a Doctor of Chinese Medicine (DCM) program for more extensive training and education in Chinese medicine and related areas.
+For example, NWHSU also provides a Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (D.Ac) program for more extensive training and education in Chinese medicine and related areas.

 What courses do you take to become an acupuncturist?